Why the peanut butter is the best streamer you’ve never heard of

 The first time I used—or even saw—a Peanut Butter was in the tropics, and I immediately wanted to try it at home.
 I was not disappointed.
 Basically, every warm-water species I targeted with the fly went bananas for it.
 (Next season, I’m going to try it on stillwater trout.)
 Just for propriety, I’ve been using natural Canadian colours, which I think make the fly look like a sunfish.
 But in any colour, it’s the kind of snaky, shimmering, vulnerable-looking mouthful that lights up a predator.

 Given the Peanut Butter’s versatility, there’s really no wrong way to fish it.
 You can spot-cast it around cover (where the mono weedguard is very helpful) or make long casts in open water.
 However, EP Flies are neutrally buoyant, so they don’t run very deep with a floating line.
-To get the fly down more than a foot, therefore, you need a sinking line or sinking leader, or splitshot on the leader.
+To get the fly down more than a foot, therefore, you need a sinking line or sinking leader.
 Fast or slow retrieves, as well as long, smooth pulls or short darts, can all work; a lot of hits come on the pause, when the fly suspends and undulates.
 And be sure to hold on tight, because the strikes you get on the Peanut Butter will turn your legs to jelly.

 I often use white-label fly-tying products, but for tying the Peanut Butter’s body, the only materials that work properly are EP Fibers.
 They’re packaged exclusively by none other than the fly’s inventor, Enrico Puglisi.
 EP Fibers are available at fly shops, as well as from Puglisi himself at www.epflies.com.